 The most notable finding was that the cumulative birth rate was 65.3% after six ovarian stimulation cycles, albeit with wide variations according to age and treatment type.
 This would therefore be the likelihood of achieving a live birth for an English woman attending an assisted procreation clinic in the United Kingdom, after three or four ovarian stimulation cycles.

 However, as mentioned, these percentages depend greatly on the woman’s age.
-In women under 40 years of age using their own oocytes (eggs), the live birth rate after the first cycle was 32.2%, but in women aged between 40 and 42 years, the live birth rate after the first cycle was only 12.3%, and after six cycles was 31.5%.
+In women under 40 years of age using their own oocytes (eggs), the live birth rate after the first cycle was 32.2%, but in women aged between 40 and 42 years, the live birth rate after the first cycle was only 12.3%,

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.